 More than 46 million Americans live with mental illness, according to the National Institute of Mental Health.
 That’s about 1 in 5 Americans, and 1 in 24 has a serious illness.

 The good news is that mental illness is highly treatable.
 For example, more than 80 percent of people with depression get better after treatment.
 As many as 90 percent of people with panic disorders get better, according to Mental Health America.

 These disorders are marked by severe fear or dread associated with certain situations or objects.
 Patients have physical reactions to these objects and situations, including rapid heartbeat and sweating.
 They cannot control their responses.
 With anxiety disorders, these feelings do not go away and can get worse.
 They can interfere with things like job performance, school and relationships.
-These disorders include panic disorder, generalized anxiety disorder, phobias, obsessive-compulsive disorder and post-traumatic stress disorder (PTSD).
+These disorders include panic disorder, generalized anxiety disorder, phobias, obsessive-compulsive disorder and post-traumatic stress disorder, or PTSD.

 Panic disorder is an anxiety disorder marked by panic attacks.
 Symptoms include fast heartbeat, chest pain, trouble breathing and dizziness.
+Patients with panic disorder often report intense feelings of terror or impending doom associated with attacks.
 These attacks can happen without warning.
 Fear of these attacks can control a person’s life, even making it difficult to leave the home.